joeyshi12/diff-eq-solver-api/README.md

 # diff-eq-solver-api

-A Python backend service for solving differential equations
+A Flask backend service for solving differential equations